 Samurai Museum Shinjuku Location Information

-Nearest Station: 10-minute walk from Shinjuku Station (click on the Google Map for walking directions)
+Nearest Station: 10-minute walk from Shinjuku Station (plan your route at the link and click on the Google Map below for walking directions)